lucydot/ChooChoo/README.md

 ✨ If you would like to create your own ChooChoo project please head over to the [ChooChoo-template repository](https://github.com/lucydot/ChooChoo-template/).
 Alternatively, you can use or adapt an [existing ChooChoo project](https://lucydot.github.io/ChooChoo/existing).

-✨ ChooChoo is free to use and adapt under a Creative Commons License.
-Pretty-please say hi :wave: if you are using ChooChoo - you can find my email address [here](https://lucydot.github.io/about/).
+✨ Pretty-please say hi :wave: if you are using ChooChoo - you can find my email address [here](https://lucydot.github.io/about/).

+ChooChoo is free to use and adapt under a Creative Commons License.
+The ChooChoo train logo is used with permission from JoyPixels (https://www.joypixels.com).

 ## Features